iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 <admon>

-The live metrics row for an experiment is displayed only if its parent Git commit is present in the project table.
-So, before you run the experiment, make sure that its parent commit is pushed to Git and shown in the project table.
+The live metrics row for an experiment is displayed only if its parent Git commit is shown in the project table.
+So before you run the experiment, make sure that its parent commit is pushed to Git.

 </admon>